-For me, namu amida butsu is an expression of this oneness and grace, an expression of Buddha-nature.
+For me, namu Amida butsu is an expression of this oneness and grace, an expression of Buddha-nature.
 The oneness that Gyomay Sensei is writing about in the above quote is for me personified as Amida Buddha.
-Because of Oneness, I exist, and therefore I exist because of namu amida butsu.
+Because of Oneness, I exist, and therefore I exist because of namu Amida butsu.
 This is how I understand the idea among some teachers that the nembutsu is simply an expression of gratitude for all that Amida Buddha has done for us.
 My practice of chanting the nembutsu is a form of the highest form of communication and respect.
 Through this practice, I cultivate a recognition/realization of Oneness, and all that Oneness does for me every day, and this brings forth the fruit and joy of gratitude.

 This reading has tied into something that I have been thinking about gratitude, gratitude as a form of awakening.
 A few years ago I had an experience in the midst of great suffering, where something shifted, and I was overwhelmed with intense gratitude for everything I had experienced and everyone I have ever known, even for just a moment.
 I spent hours going through my email list sending out heartfelt thank yous to everyone on my list.
 I think even companies whose email list I was part of even got a thank you.
 I am sure a few who received the emails shook their heads, I called friends, I reached out to as many as I could to share my gratitude for their very existence.
 In this space of gratitude, I wept, and I laughed.
 It was confusing at first because of the number of tears that fell.
 I remember thinking that I am crying so hard, but I am not sad so why am I weeping?
 I realized that for me that is how deep and profound gratitude expresses itself.
 I also realized that for many years I had seen “love” as the highest emotion, the goal of religious practice, that love encompassed all.
 I have had moments have I loved everything, even the street sign that I was standing under, and yet that night I experienced something even more expansive and sublime than “love”; I experience an unbounded gratitude.
-Writing this and remembering what it was like, the lines from last week’s report are even more profound “ We should always be ready to die, able to say, “thank you for everything” In some ways, that is what I experienced that night, the “thank you for everything” and remembering it helps me to understand what Gyomay Sensei was teaching.
+Writing this and remembering what it was like, a few lines from Gyomay Kubose Sensei’s writing are even more profound “ We should always be ready to die, able to say, “thank you for everything” In some ways, that is what I experienced that night, the “thank you for everything” and remembering it helps me to understand what Gyomay Sensei was teaching.

 Namu amida butsu